 Springbank is situated almost in the centre of the island, just outside the village of Bridgend and only three miles from the township of Bowmore (shops, pubs, leisure centre and, of course, distillery).
 It is a solid and impressive whitewashed stone farmhouse standing in 2 acres of its own grounds and with superb views over Loch Indaal.

 The inside of the house is comfortable, roomy and excellently furbished.
 At its heart is a modern, well-equipped kitchen with free-standing units and gas range.
 The cosy living room has an open fire and, at the top of the elegant curved staircase, there are four bedrooms and a bathroom.
 All the rooms have original hardwood floors apart from the kitchen and utility room which are tiled.
 Mature trees provide shelter on two sides of the house.
-There are stables, outbuildings, a riding arena, and a dog run.
 A raised lawn makes a perfect play area for children.

 Islay is just ideal for a family holiday.
 As well as having beautiful beaches the island is relatively flat which makes it eminently suitable for cycling (cycles may be hired at Bowmore).
 There are fascinating coastal walks and would-be mountaineers can always try the small (500m) hills on the east of the island.